leegao/readme2tex/READOTHER.md

     It is well known that if $ax^2 + bx + c = 0$, then $x = \frac{-b \pm \sqrt{b^2 - 4ac}}{2a}$.

-Notice that the equations line up with the baseline of the text, even when the height of these two images are different.
+Notice that the formulas line up with the baseline of the text, even when the height of these two images are different.

-Sometimes, you might run into equations that are bottom-heavy, like $x^2\sum\limits_{3^{n^{n^{n}}}}$.
-Here, `readme2tex` can compute the correct offset to align this equation to the baseline of your paragraph of text as well.
+Sometimes, you might run into formulas that are bottom-heavy, like $x^2\sum\limits_{3^{n^{n^{n}}}}$.
+Here, `readme2tex` can compute the correct offset to align this formula to the baseline of your paragraph of text as well.

 #### Tikz (Courtesy of http://www.texample.net/)